How to make fat balls for birds

 To do | yes | yes | yes | yes | yes |

-Birds love energy-rich fat balls, which give them all the calories they need to get through cold winter days and nights.
-You can buy them in the shops but they're easy to make at home.
-Simply mix kitchen scraps such as cheese, cake crumbs and dry porridge oats with melted lard or suet, and set in the fridge overnight.
+As well as feasting on our garden berries, seeds and other natural food such as earthworms, caterpillars and beetles, birds seem to love energy-rich fat balls, which give them a calorie boost that may help them get through cold winter days and nights.
+You can buy fat balls in the shops but they're easy to make at home.
+Simply mix kitchen scraps such as cheese, cake crumbs and dry porridge oats with melted lard or beef suet, and set in the fridge overnight.

 Which birds benefit from fat balls?